KristopherWilson/Notes/README.md

 Currently, the only setting is to turn on or off the visibility of descriptions on the notes selection screen.

 #Notes screen
 On this screen, you can sift through all your notes, use the button at the bottom to add a new note, edit notes, and delete notes.
+Tap on a note to view the note in-full

 #Edit, Delete
 To edit or delete a note, longpress on the note you wish to edit or delete.